josephdouce/alexa-find-any-film/README.md

 # Alexa Find Any Film
 ## Amazon Echo Alexa Integration with findanyfilm.com for UK

-To be deployed using AWS and Alexa Skills kit
+to be deployed using AWS and Alexa Skills kit

 ### AWS Lambda
 deploy the aws lambda deployment package contents as a zip file